 All You Need to Know About Indonesia: A Guide for Tourists

 Indonesia is one of those countries that every tourist should visit.
-It combines all the qualities that are so appreciated by travelers: island location, the oceans around, rich ancient culture, exotic wildlife, a combination of mountains, valleys, beaches, volcanoes and tropical forests - all this can be found on the Indonesian islands.
+It combines all the qualities that are so appreciated by travelers: island location, the oceans around, rich ancient culture, exotic wildlife, a combination of mountains, valleys, beaches, volcanoes, and tropical forests - all this can be found on the Indonesian islands.

-If you are going to rest in Indonesia, our guide will help you to make preparations the best way you can to make your trip interesting and safe.
+If you are going to rest in Indonesia, our guide will help you to make preparations the best way you can to make your trip exciting and safe.
 Let’s know what tourists need first!